soxueren/atsd/administration/migration/README.md

 These instructions describe how to migrate an Axibase Time Series Database instance running on **HBase-0.94** to a version running on the updated **HBase-1.2.5**.

 The instructions apply only to single-node ATSD installations running in pseudo-distributed mode.

-Upgrades on clusters and Docker containers are not covered in this document.
+ATSD upgrades on [Docker containers](container.md) and [Hadoop clusters](cluster.md) are covered in their respective documents.

 ## Versioning